IRaihan97/FrisO/README.md

         }
     }
 ```
-This sample specifically, allows to perform a POST request by initializing a JSONObjectRequest object and passing the Request Method, the URL, the JSON object we wanto to post and a Response Listener to get the response from the server.
+This sample specifically, allows to perform a POST request by initializing a JSONObjectRequest object and passing the Request Method, the URL, the JSON object we want to post and a Response Listener to get the response from the server.
 It also allows to perform a GET request where no json objects are passed.

-The OnlineQueries class is the main class where all the methods are defined to allow the app to perfrom queries to the online database.
+The OnlineQueries class is the main class where all the methods are defined to allow the app to perform queries to the online database.
 The following is a sample of code to create a game and post in the server:
 ```java
 package com.example.fris_o.tools;